clingen-data-model/allele/source/allele/implementation/value_set_list/amino_acid_change_type.md

 A controlled vocabulary term used to describe the resulting effect a nucleotideChangeType can have at the amino acid level.
 Currently constraint to be a child of [sequence_variant](http://www.sequenceontology.org/browser/current_svn/term/SO:0001060) within the Sequence Ontology.
 These values can be experimentally discovered or derived with annotation tools such as [VAT](http://www.yandell-lab.org/software/vaast.html), [SnpEff](http://snpeff.sourceforge.net/) or [ANNOVAR](http://www.openbioinformatics.org/annovar/)

-We have curated a list of exclusive Sequence Ontology terms to be used when annotating aminoAcidChangeType.
+We have curated a list of Sequence Ontology terms to be used when annotating SimpleAllele aminoAcidChangeType.
 Use of this list allow grouping of change types at a higher level, enriching the ability to preform logic and algorithm based operation across larger groups of amino acid change types.

-Additionally, we allow the use of an auxiliary type that can be used to clarify the exclusive type observed.
-This type also allows a single annotation using a term not included in the exclusive list.

-Each of the ValueSets dealing with [CodeableConcepts](http://www.hl7.org/implement/standards/fhir/datatypes.html#CodeableConcept) are separated into two sections that focus on different levels of detail, demonstrated in the below examples.

-exclusiveAminoAcidChangeType List
+amino-acid-change-type
 ----------------------------------

 {:.table}